nicollerich/Scrollbox/README.md

 Scrollbox is a jQuery plugin.
 Call it like the following when the element(s) you want to scrollbox-ify have loaded.

-		$('.scrollbox').scrollbox({		// You can use selectors that match any number of elements you want to scrollbox-ify. pageIndicator:true,					// See the defaults in the source below for a guide on what options are available. scrollToPage:true,
+		$('.scrollbox').scrollbox({		// You can use selectors that match any number of elements you want to scrollbox-ify.
-      snapToPage:true
+			maxItemsPerPage: 4,     		// The maximum number of scrollbox items per page. pageIndicator:true,					// Shows the page indicator.
+      scrollToPage:true,					// Makes the page indicator items clickable (only relevant when `pageIndicator` is true. snapToPage:true							// Makes the scrollbox snap to the nearest page when the user stops scrolling it.
     });